 The Colorado Community Health Network (CCHN) represents Colorado’s 20 Community Health Centers (CHCs) that together are the backbone of the primary health care safety net in Colorado.
 CHCs currently provide a health care home to more than 650,000 of their community members from 61 of the state’s 64 counties.
 One in eight people in Colorado receive health care from a CHC, including 25% of Medicaid enrollees and 25% of CHP+ enrollees.
-20 CHCs operate 183 community, migrant, homeless, and school-based clinics across the state.
+20 CHCs operate more than 190 community, migrant, homeless, and school-based clinic sites across the state.

 In 1982, a small group of visionaries formed a lifelong friendship around a single cause: providing premium health care to all Coloradans regardless of ability to pay.